syncfusion-content/maui-docs/MAUI/TreeMap/levels.md

 ###  Customize level appearance using stroke width

-The `StrokeWidth` property of `TreeMapLevel` can be customized by using the `Levels` in the `SfTreeMap.` It is used to customize the width of the stroke for the tree map header item.
+The `StrokeWidth` property of `TreeMapLevel` can be customized by using the `Levels` property in the `SfTreeMap.` It is used to customize the width of the stroke for the tree map header item.
 The default value of `StrokeWidth` is `1.`

 {% tabs %}
 {% highlight XAML hl_lines="16" %}